 RESTORE MIDNIGHT PASS

 Prior to 1984 Little Sarasota Bay was open to the Gulf of Mexico.
 The opening formed a “saltwater doorway” which separated the barrier islands of Casey Key and Siesta Key.
-It was known as Midnight Pass and it allowed fresh ocean water to flow freely into Little Sarasota Bay, flushing out debris and maintaining a healthy ecosystem with clean blue waters.
+It was known as Midnight Pass and it allowed fresh water to flow freely into Little Sarasota Bay, flushing out debris and maintaining a healthy ecosystem with clean blue waters.

-Unfortunately, Midnight Pass was closed off by human intervention in 1984, when the Army Corp of Engineers formed the Intracoastal Waterways, sealing off Little Sarasota Bay from the ocean Gulf.
+Unfortunately, Midnight Pass was closed off by human intervention in 1984, when the Army Corp of Engineers formed the Intracoastal Waterways, sealing off Little Sarasota Bay from the Gulf.
 Since that time there has been a longstanding controversy over this small strip of land, particularly regarding the devastating effects it has had on the local ecosystem.

 It’s time to bring the natural beauty of Little Sarasota Bay back to life.

-It’s time to Open Midnight Pass.
+It’s time to Restore Midnight Pass.

 Before & After They Bulldozed Midnight Pass Closed